- Binance Coin (BNB) was founded in 2017 by tech entrepreneur Changpen Zhao (AKA CZ).

 Buying BNB through a broker is a simple and easy process.

 Caleb & Brown is the world's leading cryptocurrency brokerage for those looking to invest in BNB or other digital assets.

 Our personalised broker service makes crypto investing simple.
 A dedicated member of our broker team is always on hand to guide you along the way, giving you the confidence you need to navigate the world of crypto.
 Not to mention key features such as:

 - No joining or signup costs

 If you are ready to take the next step and invest in BNB, contact your crypto broker today.

 Not yet a client?
 Sign up for your free consultation.

-Recommended reading: What is a Layer 1 Blockchain?
+Recommended reading: What is Binance Coin (BNB)?